lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 This kind of functions have 2 super powers: you can use both `yield` and `await` in their body! 🤯

   - `await` works like with any other async function and it allows you to await for promises to settle before continuing the execution of the code
-  - `yield` works like with any other generator function and it allows to _produce_ a value and suspend the execution untile `next()` is called again on the underlying generator object.
+  - `yield` works like with any other generator function and it allows you to _produce_ a value and suspend the execution until `next()` is called again on the underlying generator object.

 A little spoiler, this function returns an object that is also an **async iterable**, but we'll talk more about that in the next chapter!